-Existing Conditions: The proposed work reach of the Mississippi River is not identified on the 303d list of impaired waters for the states of Arkansas or Mississippi (across the river channel) nor are there any approved Total Maximum Daily Loads (TMDLs) within the proposed river reach (MDEQ 2012, ADEQ 2012, 2014).
+Existing Conditions: The Mississippi River reach in Arkansas is designated by the Arkansas Department of Environmental Quality (ADEQ) as suitable for the propagation of fish/wildlife, primary and secondary contact recreation, and public, industrial, and agricultural water supplies (ADEQ 2008).
+The proposed work reach of the Mississippi River is not identified on the 303d list of impaired waters for the state of Arkansas nor are there any approved Total Maximum Daily Loads within the proposed river reach (ADEQ 2016).

 The LMR flows through a wide alluvial plain averaging between approximately 30 and 90 miles in width and with an average downvalley slope of approximately 0.6 feet per mile (Saucier 1994).
 River discharge fluctuates seasonally within the LMR with mean discharges approximately 3 times higher in the high-water months compared to low-water months.
-The mean discharge for the LMR at Helena, Arkansas is approximately 506,982 cubic feet per second (cfs).
+The mean discharge for the LMR near the project area is approximately 500,000 cubic feet per second.